Tips for Home Learning

 - Reach Out.
 Although we are really busy, we are here to help.
 Reach out to us and we will do our best to help and support you and your child.
 If you need support with mental health, a financial issue or other family support, we have a pastoral team who can help.
 Signposted support online as well:

 - Get help.
 There are numerous forums online and help on internet for every aspect for learning.
 For example mathsisfun.com is great for explaining mathematical concepts.
 We have also set up advice for mental health and well being.

 - Keep it fun.
 Measuring and baking is great mathematics.
 So is measuring to make simple crafts.
 Have spelling challenges and try and play games when you can.

-- Make sure you ready to concentrate.
+- Make sure you are ready to concentrate.
 Good sleep, hydration and exercise all help.

 We have set up lots of links and ideas on the school website.
 There are lots of companies offering free homelearning packs during the coronavirus closures.

 For those of you who would like to know more, the Centre of Excellence Online training course provider have made their Home Education Diploma Course FREE for all families during the Coronavirus.
 Just enter the code LEARNFREE when checking out on their website. https://www.centreofexcellence.com/shop/home-education-diploma-course